pimcore/data-importer/doc/01_Installation.md

 - `worker_item_count`: Count of items imported per worker message.
 - `worker_count_lifetime`: Lifetime of tmp store entry for current worker count entry.
 After lifetime, the value will be cleared.

+Messages are dispatched via `pimcore_data_import` transport.
+So make sure, you have workers processing this transport when activating the messenger based queue processing.

 ### Cron Execution
 Import configuration can be setup to be executed on regular base by defining a cron definition.
 To make sure, the cron